Aljgutier/react_flask/README.md

 Flask supports serving static files, so a logical implementation is to set up the Flask project so that it serves the React application in addition to the API routes.

 We will need to point Flask's static folder to the React build directory.
-This is done with two options, as shown below when creating the Flask application instance:
+This is done with two Flask options, as shown below:

 `static_folder` tells Flask where is the static folder.
 By default, this is a static directory located in the same directory as the Flask application.
 We can change it to point to build.

 `static_url_path` tells Flask what is the URL prefix for all static files, by default this is /static.
-We change it to "/", so that we do not need to prepend every static file with "/static".
+We change it to `\` so that we do not need to prepend every static file with "/static".

-These two options are set in the Flask API, server.py, with the following arguments.
+These two parameters are set in the Flask API, `server.py`, as follows.

 ```python
 app = Flask(__name__, static_folder='../build', static_url_path='/')
 ```

-Also, notice that we included the "/" route in the Flask, server.py, to be served by the static index.html file (in the build directory.)
+Also, notice that we included the `/` route in the Flask, server.py, to be served by the static index.html file (in the build directory.)

 ```python
 @app.route('/')